The Wild Lily Institute

 Emily Isaacson is formally trained in languages, music, and writing.
 She has taught creative writing at the MAC in Mission, been a docent at The Act, and worked as a gallery attendant at The Reach Gallery Museum in Abbotsford.
 She served on the board of Fraser Valley Poets Society (FVPS) for 3 years.
 They usually meet monthly in Abbotsford at the library for poetry readings.

 Emily Isaacson is the author of a children's book called, Little Bird's Song which is about the nature of self-actualization and healing.
 Emily Isaacson is also the author of twelve poetry books.
 The select poetry of Emily Isaacson can be purchased at the bookstore.
-To learn more about Emily's postmodern poetry that shaped the Institute, visit The Literature Portal or read her reviews.
+To learn more about Emily's postmodern poetry that shaped the Institute, read her reviews.

 Emily Isaacson founded Voetelle Art & Design, the art behind the Institute, serving as our design department for the past decade.
 She served as a professional photographer of British Columbia (PPABC) from 2010-2012.
 She exhibited in 2010 at the Mission Arts Centre, where she was on the board of directors of the Mission Arts Council from 2007-2010.